-Founder/ Creative + Curriculum Director
+Founder and President/ Creative + Curriculum Director

 Steph’s full time gig is as a sustainability consultant at the Institute for the Built Environment, an outreach center of Colorado State University.
 She has an undergraduate degree in Interior Design and a Master’s of Sustainable Design.
 In addition to green building and sustainability, her expertise also includes web design, organizational management, and professional writing.

 Stephanie grew up in Oklahoma and though she misses thunderstorms and her mom's chicken-fried steak, she feels blessed to call Fort Collins home.
 She enjoys designing and making quilts, skiing through trees in fresh powder, and nailing a peak pose in yoga.
 She believes music is a love language and spends a lot of time making Spotify playlists and playing the piano.
 Finally, she is a dog mom to an adorable labradoodle named Meli.

 Kristin is an investigator, a nurturer, a teacher, and an introspective.
 She is a highly sensitive person, and a canary in the coal mine.
 She feels all of the things, and calls out both the beauty and the poison.
 Kristin sees what is often invisible, and always roots for the underdog.
 She loves creating relationships where women feel safe and known.